John-Arboleda/HTML-linter/README.md

 ```
 <sections>
 ```
-4. No whitspace between an attribute and its value if any
+4. No whitespace between an attribute and its value if any

 **Good**
 ```